GeoCode: Interpretable Shape Programs: Experiments

 \section{Experiments}

-We present qualitative and quantitative evaluations of our method's performance on shape recovery and editing.
-We demonstrate \ourmethod's ability to recover 3D shapes from point clouds and sketches from the held-out test set of our dataset and form shapes in the wild and contrast it with alternative procedural shape reconstruction methods~\cite{mo2019structurenet, shapeAssembly}.
-Furthermore, we show that our system provides editing capabilities on the reconstructed shapes, such as modifying the geometry of a part, mixing two shapes, and interpolating between two shapes.
-Finally, we demonstrate \ourmethod's robustness against various input perturbations.
+We present our user study on GeoCode, as well as qualitative and quantitative evaluations of our method's performance on shape recovery and editing.
+We demonstrate \ourmethod's ability to recover 3D shapes from point clouds and sketches from a held-out test set from our dataset and from shapes in the wild.
+Furthermore, we demonstrate the editing capabilities of our system on the reconstructed shapes, such as modifying part geometry, mixing two shapes, and interpolating between shapes. {\cgf Finally, we present an ablation study.} Please refer to the supplementary material for an {\cgf additional} ablation study, additional experiments, and a discussion about failure cases.

+\textbf{Dataset and implementation details.} {\cgf Each of our three programs handles a different shape domain of chairs, vases, and tables, and has 59, 39, and 36 human-interpretable parameters, respectively.}

-\textbf{Dataset and implementation details.} To train and evaluate our system, we generated train, validation, and test datasets using our shape program.
-For each generated 3D shape, we sample 1,500 points using Farthest Point Sampling~\cite{eldar1997FPS} and an additional 800 randomly sampled points.
-We render the 2D sketch images using Blender's~\cite{blender} stroke-bases rendering engine \textit{Freestyle}~\cite{blender-freestyle-engine} from three camera angles while training only on two of them.
+To train and evaluate our system, we automatically generated the train, validation, and test datasets using our shape programs. {\cgf Our datasets are lean compared to the vast number of parameter combinations in each shape program.
+For each possible choice of a single parameter, we only take 30 random shapes for the training set and three shapes for the validation and test sets.
+We also ensure the parameter choice is taking effect in each random shape}.
+For each generated 3D shape, we sample 1500 points using Farthest Point Sampling~\cite{eldar1997FPS} and an additional 800 randomly sampled points.
+We render the 2D sketch images using Blender's~\cite{blender} rendering engine \textit{Freestyle}~\cite{blender-freestyle-engine} from three camera angles while training only on two of them.
 Sketches are randomly augmented using horizontal flip, stroke dilation, and stroke erosion.

-We have control over the sampling granularity of each continuous parameter, as well as how many random shapes are generated for each possible value of each parameter.
-During the dataset generation, we make sure that no two shapes are the same.
-We design three programs that we built using Blender~\cite{blender} Geometry Nodes~\cite{blender-geometry-nodes}, each one handling a different shape domain of chairs, vases, and tables, and have 59, 39, and 36 human-interpretable parameters as input, respectively.
-In total, the train set for each domain contains 9,570 chairs, 9,330 vases, and 6,270 tables.
+In total, the training set for each domain contains 9570 chairs, 9330 vases, and 6270 tables.
 The validation and test sets each contain 957 chairs, 933 vases, and 627 tables.
+For each domain, we ensure that no two shapes in the dataset are the same.